Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/staking_overview.md

 This document provides a high-level overview of the staking mechanism in the AST network.
 It defines the goals, structure, actors, and lifecycle of validator staking within the Proof of Transaction (PoT)-driven architecture.

 Staking in AST is not only an economic commitment but a governance and security requirement.
-All validator rights and rewards are conditional on active stake lock-in and performance adherence.
+All validator rights and payments are conditional on active stake lock-in and performance adherence.

 ---